conlan0/Trayicon/README.md

 Steps

 1. Download and extract zip file and then navigate in a command propt to the files location
+2. Change the apikey in alert.go to a valid apikey in your rmm
-2. Run the provided build command
+3. Run the provided build command